HOW TO PICK QUALITY COMPANIES WHEN BUYING SHARES

 We talk a lot about investing in quality companies.
 We believe that investing in a diversified portfolio of high-quality companies results in favourable investment outcomes.
 But what exactly is a ‘quality’ company?

 Defining quality is actually very subjective but a lot of the time it can be sensed – you know it when you see it, especially after spending a bit of time researching a company.
 However, there are a number of things we look for in identifying quality companies that may make good investments.
-Below we outline six of the most important:
+Below we outline some of the most important:

 An economic moat